ucsb-mlsec/SeCodePLT/README.md

-# SECode: A Code Evaluation Benchmark for Security and Capability
+# SeCodePLT: A Code Evaluation Benchmark for Security and Capability

 [![Dataset][dataset-image]][dataset-url]
 [![Docker][docker-image]][docker-url]